 As a first step in the app and following some user interviews to discover which kind of data was valuable for our users, we developed an essential reporting section where we show the actions OrbitalAds activities carry out in our users’ GoogleAds account.
 It serves as a dashboard to see what is happening in the account.

 For the first version, we decided to keep it as a simple action report.
 We took that decision because the users were able to see and analyse, through automated keyword labelling, all the data regarding the final results and key metrics inside their GoogleAds account.
 Although it is not ideal, it was a temporary solution as part of the agile development process.
-For the next iterations of the reporting section, we are working on the answer of our users' question: "What exact and measurable value do I get from using OrbitalAds compared with not using it?"
+For the next iterations of the reporting section, we were working on answering our users’ question: “What exact and measurable value do I get from using OrbitalAds compared with not using it?”

-OrbitalAds' app has been a challenge as a designer from the beginning.
-Not only because I was the leader of the design team for the first time, but also because we had to release an entire complex app from scratch.
-For doing that we had limited resources, we were working in a niche out of our expertise and with pressure for developing it as fast as possible so that it could be tested and truly validated in the market.
+OrbitalAds’ app has been a challenge as a designer from the beginning.
+Not only because I was the Design Team Lead for the first time, but also because we had to release an entire complex app from scratch.
+For doing that, we had limited resources, we were working in a niche out of our expertise and with pressure for developing it as fast as possible so that it could be tested and truly validated in the market.

 With that in mind, having a user-centric approach has been the key to designing a product that our users value and understand.
 They are the ones that know more about the complex world of keyword management for Google Search campaigns.

 Being capable of testing new ideas and concepts as fast as possible in the real interface was one of our big concerns from the beginning.
-Due to a lack of a significant amount of users and limitation on time, our tests have always been in focus groups or individual tests.
+Due to a lack of a significant amount of users and limitation on time, our tests were carried out always in focus groups or individual tests.
 From this kind of testing, you get excellent data and feedback, but the interface has still to be tested with a large number of users that never used it before.

-One of the challenges we are facing now is that our users understand perfectly our Activities, the Structures and Rules.
-But they do not understand or do not know how to use the Lists inside the system.
-They think it is a too complicated concept and most of them do not use them in the activities —it is an optional field to use—.
-We have much room of improvement here to provide value to our users.
+One of the challenges to address next was that the users understand perfectly the Activities, Structures and Rules.
+But they don’t understand or don’t know how to use the Lists inside of the system.
+They think it’s a too complicated concept and most of them don’t use them in the Activities—it is an optional field to use.
+There is much room of improvement in this concept to provide real value.